daniiacobvoicu/BIEN410_FinalProject/README.md

 Adjusting learning_rate to 0.02 and epoch to 10 000; loss function gives 0.62874 for epoch 9900.
 And it achieves 65.382308 % so roughly the exact same thing.
 Seems we have hit the max with this method.

+Could add a function that does regularization as well to prevent overfitting, but probably not all that worth it for the case of LR.